 These font sizes follow a clear pattern, and they illustrate some nice text-styling tricks, but there are some odd inconsistencies for sure.

 Finally we’ve got the action bar at the bottom of the screen.
 This is the smallest text I could find in the whole UI – 10pt.
 I would stay away from such a small size as much as possible.

 iPad Typography Guidelines

-As of last update (May 2020), iPads generally have lower pixel densities than iPhones.
+As of last update (Aug 2021), iPads generally have lower pixel densities than iPhones (though this has been true for years).
 Since iPads have fewer pixels per inch, anything that’s sized in “pixels” or “points” will be slightly larger on an iPad.
 Because we hold iPads slightly farther away from our eyes than iPhones, this balances out nicely – you can keep most of the same font sizes on iPad and iPhone.
 So start any iPad typography work by reading the iPhone section above.

 That being said, the biggest difference is with titles.
 As you have a larger canvas to work with, an ideal body font size remains ideal – but you have much more space for larger titles.

 So while some applications still use the iPhone-style 17pt titles…

 So overall, for iPad, you’re going to be following a lot of iPhone styles, but with a little more room to get creative in your headers.

 The default iOS font is SF, or San Francisco.
 You can download SF Pro for free.
 It’s not necessary to use SF when creating an iOS app, but if you want it to have that default iOS look, then SF is your new best friend.

 Apple would like you to be a doll and follow a few extra rules when using San Francisco.